Harun-Bilge/v1.0/task2/README.md

 ---

-# Dashboard Page 1 – Overall Activity & Engagement Trends
+## Dashboard Page 1 – Overall Activity & Engagement Trends
-**(firstpage.png)**

 ![Global scale & natural decay](./images/firstpage.png)

 ### What This Page Shows

-This page gives a high-level view of the entire player base and core activity metrics.
+This page gives a general view of the player base and their activity:
-It includes:

-- **7M Total Users**
+- **7M users**
-- **146K Total Ad Revenue**
-- **1.08M Total Revenue (IAP + Ads)**
-- **13M Total Sessions**
+- **13M sessions**
-- **1.85K Avg Session Duration (seconds)**

-And two key trend lines:
+- **1.08M total revenue**
+- **146K ad revenue**
+- **1.85K seconds (≈30 minutes) avg session duration**

+It also shows two main trends:

 - **DAU over time**
 - **Total sessions over time**

 ---

-### Insights from the Trends
+### Key Insights

-1. **DAU declines steadily from ~290K to ~210K**
-   The downward trend is smooth and without sharp drops.
-This suggests natural engagement decay rather than a system issue.

-2. **Total sessions follow the same decline pattern**
-   Sessions drop from ~500K to ~380K.
-   This parallel movement means the decline comes from churn, not from changes in per-user behavior.

-3. **The engagement curve is healthy for a casual F2P title**
-   The decay is gradual, not abrupt.
-   No indicators of server issues or balance-breaking events.

-4. **Session duration remains stable**
-   The 1.85K-second average shows that active players keep playing meaningfully long sessions even as DAU shrinks.
+- **DAU and sessions decrease slowly**, which points to normal fluctuations.
+- The overall pattern fits a **typical casual mobile game** stable behavior with no sudden drops.

 ---

-### Interpretation
+### Why This Matters

-This page establishes the baseline:
+This page shows the general health of the game.
-The game has strong volume, predictable natural decay, and consistent player behavior.
-It sets the foundation for deeper segmentation in the following pages.
+The smooth decline with no sudden spikes or crashes create a solid base for the rest of the analysis, especially for understanding segments and revenue in the next pages.

 ---

-# Dashboard Page 2 – First-Day Engagement Segments
+## Dashboard Page 2 – First-Day Engagement Segments
-**(secondpage.png)**

 ![Who the players are](./images/secondpage.png)

 ### What This Page Shows

-This page breaks users into **low**, **mid**, and **high** engagement segments based on first-day session count and duration.
-It focuses on **Day 1 behavior**, showing comparisons in:
+This page groups players into **low**, **mid**, and **high** engagement segments using their Day-1 session count and playtime.
+It compares these groups by:

-- Total users
+- Player count
-- Average first-day duration
+- First-day duration
-- Average first-day sessions
+- First-day sessions
-- First-day victories
+- Day-1 victories
 - Total revenue (IAP + Ads)

 ---

-### Insights (Directly From Your Graphs)
+### Key Insights

-#### 1. Segment Size Is Extremely Skewed
+#### 1. Segment Size Is Very Uneven

-- **Low segment = 96.9%** of players
+- **Low = 96.9%** of all players
-- **Mid segment = tiny minority**
-- **High segment = even smaller**

-This imbalance shows massive opportunity in onboarding.
-Even a small upward shift in the low segment increases total revenue significantly.
+- Mid and high groups are very small
+- Small improvements in the low group can affect the whole game

+#### 2. Engagement Gaps Are Large
+- High players play **much longer** and **much more** on Day-1
+- Total first-day victories are highest in the low segment simply because this group is the largest
+- Strong early activity usually turns into stronger long-term value

+#### 3. Revenue: low leads in total, high leads per user
+- Low group generates the highest total revenue because it covers ~97% of players
+- High group brings the **highest revenue per user**
+- Ad revenue shows the same structure: volume from low, efficiency from high
+- A small high-engagement group is very valuable on a per-user basis, but most money still comes from the large low segment

+#### 4. Mid Players Are the Main Opportunity
+- They have solid activity but not at the “high” level
+- They respond well to small improvements
+- Good target for retention and early-game tuning

 ---

-#### 2. Engagement Differences Are Dramatic

-- High segment users spend **4–6× longer** on Day 1
-- They play **3–4× more sessions**
-- They collectively win **10M+ Day-1 matches**

-This proves early engagement predicts long-term value strongly.
+### Why This Matters
+Day-1 behavior is one of the clearest signals for future performance.
+This page shows which groups are stable, which ones can grow, and where early-game improvements will have the biggest impact:

+- **High** players stay valuable
+- **Mid** players can improve with better support
+- **Low** players show signs of onboarding friction

+These insights guide where to focus retention and early-game design efforts.

 ---

-#### 3. Monetization Concentrates at the Top

-- **Low segment** generates the most *total IAP revenue* simply due to scale
-- **High segment** generates the *most revenue per user* despite small size
-- Ad revenue shows the same pattern:
-  Higher engagement → more stability → more impressions

-→ Classic F2P pattern: *a small, highly engaged group drives most real value*

----

-#### 4. Mid Segment Signals the Biggest Opportunity

-Mid users play multiple sessions but not as intensely as high users.
-They show:

-- Solid session duration
-- Active gameplay
-- Non-trivial revenue

-→ This group should be targeted for retention design and personalized nudges.

----

-### Interpretation

-This page reveals the structural behavior of the player base.
-**Day 1 behavior fully predicts long-term performance.**
-Low users = onboarding opportunity.
-High users = core gamers.
-Mid users = biggest leverage for retention.

----

-# Dashboard Page 3 – Session Fatigue & Segment Behavior Over Time
+## Dashboard Page 3 – Session Fatigue & Segment Behavior Over Time
-**(thirdpage.png)**

 ![How they behave over time](./images/thirdpage.png)

 ### What This Page Shows

-This page compares how session duration and total sessions evolve for each segment over time.

-Two charts:

-1. **Average session duration over time** (high vs mid vs low)
-2. **Total sessions over time** (high vs mid vs low)

-Each chart is annotated with decay and stability insights.
+This page shows how **session duration** and **total sessions** change over time for low, mid, and high engagement groups.

 ---

-### Insights (Directly From Your Graphs)
+### Key Insights

-#### 1. High Segment Sustains the Longest Sessions
+#### 1. High Segment Stays Strong

-- 2–3× longer session durations
+- 2–3× longer sessions
+- Slow decline
+- Most consistent long-term group

+#### 2. Mid Segment Drops Quickly
-- Slow and controlled decay
+- Early and noticeable decline
+- Very sensitive to pacing
-- Stability makes them the best base for long-term retention
+- Best target for retention work

+#### 3. Low Segment Shows Weak Engagement
+- Short, flat session duration
+- No real improvement
+- Points to onboarding issues

+#### 4. Total Sessions Follow the Same Trend
+- Low = high totals only because of size
+- Mid = early drop
+- High = steady and predictable

 ---

-#### 2. Mid Segment Shows Meaningful Decay
+### Why This Matters
+This page helps identify where engagement weakens:

+- High players keep playing
-- Sharp activity drop after early days
+- Mid players lose interest early
-- Fluctuating and downward trend
-- Most sensitive to friction and pacing

-→ If one segment needs optimization, **it's mid**.
+- Low players never fully engage

+These patterns guide where to focus early-game improvements and retention efforts.

 ---

-#### 3. Low Segment Is Flat and Weak

-- No improvement in session duration
-- Flat activity line
-- Onboarding issue, not gameplay issue

----

-#### 4. Total Sessions Mirror the Same Pattern

-- Low: high total sessions due to massive size
-- Mid: noticeable early decay
-- High: stable loops with predictable dips

-High users show the strongest emotional commitment.

----

-### Interpretation

-All segments experience fatigue but to different degrees.
-Mid segment is the best target for retention improvements.
-High segment is stable; low segment needs onboarding fixes.

----

 ## 7. Methodology

-My workflow combines **Python**, **SQL**, and **Power BI** as a structured pipeline.
+This project uses **Python**, **SQL**, and **Power BI** together in a simple and clear workflow.
-Each tool plays a specific role and keeps the analysis reproducible.
+Each step has its own role and keeps the analysis easy to manage.

 ---

-### 1. Python – Data Cleaning, Feature Engineering, and Early Validation
+### 1. Python – Cleaning, Basic Features, Early Checks

-I used three notebooks:
+I worked with three notebooks:

 - `01_data_cleaning.ipynb`
-  Cleaned column types, fixed missing revenue, validated gameplay metrics, removed corrupt rows, and exported a consistent dataset.
+  Fixed types, handled missing revenue, removed invalid rows, and prepared a clean dataset.

 - `02_feature_engineering.ipynb`
-  Created features such as engagement segments, total revenue, Day-1 flags, session-per-match ratios, and exported an enriched dataset for SQL.
+  Created key fields such as engagement segments, total revenue, and Day-1 activity flags.

 - `03_exploratory_analysis.ipynb`
-  Produced quick distribution plots, checked session-duration patterns, looked at revenue histograms and DAU patterns before moving into Power BI.
+  Generated quick plots to check session patterns, activity trends, and early revenue signals.

-Python ensured the dataset was **reliable** before it entered the SQL layer.
+Python made sure the data was reliable before moving into SQL.

 ---

-### 2. SQL – Modular Aggregation & Segment Logic
+### 2. SQL – Structured Views for Behavior and Revenue

-Each SQL view performs one job:
+Each view focuses on one task:
-country revenue, first-day conversion patterns, engagement segmentation, session fatigue trends, and segment-based monetization.
+country revenue, first-day activity, engagement segments, session fatigue, and revenue by segment.

-Python outputs fed directly into these views (particularly engineered columns like `engagement_segment` and `total_revenue`).
+The enriched Python output feeds directly into these views.

-All SQL files are included under `/task2/sql`.
+All SQL files are stored in `/task2/sql`.

 ---

-### 3. Power BI – Visualization & Final Insight Layer
+### 3. Power BI – Final Visual Layer

-I built three dashboard pages:
+I created three dashboard pages:

-1. **Overall DAU + Total Sessions + Global Metrics**
-2. **First-Day Engagement Segments Analysis**
-3. **Session Fatigue & Segment Behavior Over Time**
+1. Overall activity and global metrics
+2. First-day engagement segments
+3. Session fatigue and segment behavior

-All visuals are exported inside `/task2/images`, matching the dashboards in `task2_dashboard.pbix`.
+All exports are in `/task2/images`, matching the Power BI file.

-Power BI uses the SQL views as its source, which themselves rely on Python-cleaned data.
+Power BI reads the SQL views, which are built on top of the cleaned Python dataset.

 ---

 ### 4. End-to-End Workflow Summary

-The analysis pipeline works in this order:

-1. **Python cleans the data** → generates the enriched dataset.
-2. **SQL reads the enriched dataset** → computes segment rules, revenue metrics, daily trends.
+1. Python prepares and checks the data
+2. SQL organizes it into clear views
-3. **Power BI consumes the SQL views** → builds visual insights and trends.
+3. Power BI visualizes the main patterns
-4. **README documents** the methodology, assumptions, and findings.

-This separation avoids duplication, makes each component reusable, and follows a realistic analytics workflow.
+4. The README explains the overall approach

+This structure keeps the analysis simple, reusable, and easy to understand.

 ---

 ## 8. Assumptions

 - Missing revenue is treated as zero.
-- Day-based retention and activity reflect engagement accurately.
+- Day-based activity is used as the main signal for engagement.
-- No seasonality or external effects included.
+- No seasonality or external events were considered.
-- User segments remain stable throughout the analysis period.
+- User segments stay the same during the analysis period.
-- Revenue is assumed to be fully attributed to the day it is recorded.
+- Revenue is counted on the day it appears in the data.

 ---

 ## 9. Key Findings

-1. First-day engagement is the strongest predictor of long-term value.
+1. Day-1 activity is the clearest indicator of long-term value.
-2. High-engagement segments dominate both retention and monetization.
-3. Session fatigue affects all players and should guide content pacing.
+2. High-engagement players lead retention and revenue per user, while the low segment generates the highest total revenue due to its size.
+3. All groups show session fatigue, which should guide pacing decisions.
-4. Revenue by country shows clear, actionable differences.
+4. Revenue differs strongly by country and is easy to act on.
-5. Building user segments opens the door for deeper behavioral modeling.
+5. Simple segments help explain behavior and support future analysis.

 ---

 ## 10. Final Notes

-Task 2 is fully reproducible.
+Task 2 can be repeated end-to-end.
-SQL views provide clean, modular transforms.
-Power BI dashboards bring the results together.
+SQL views keep the logic organized, and Power BI shows the main patterns clearly.
-All insights are based directly on the available data, without external assumptions.
+All insights come directly from the dataset, without extra assumptions.